hci-gnomex/gnomex/trunk/README_INSTALL.txt

    - Try logging in again, using your new login and password.
 Then go back to the Users And Groups and remove the user named 'admin'.
    - There are a number of configurable properties that you need to set for your installation.
-Click on the upper-right link 'Dictionaries'.
+Click on the 'Manage Dictionaries' under the 'Administration' heading of the Welcome pane.
 Scroll in the left-hand tree to find the node called 'Admin - Property'.
 Review the entries and make sure you modify the following properties to match your environment:
       Required properties - Make sure all of these directories exist.
       -	experiment_directory
       -	experiment_test_directory